 Learner Outcomes: Upon completion of this session, participants will be able to:

-*IMPORTANT DETAILS: The seminar will be broadcast via Microsoft Teams.
+*IMPORTANT DETAILS: The seminar will be broadcast via Microsoft Teams

-To register and receive a Teams invitation, you must contact Marianne Pierson at Marianne.Pierson@va.gov before 5 p.m. on Wednesday, December 11th, and she will send you an email invitation with a Microsoft Teams link.
+To register and receive a Teams invitation, you must contact Marianne Pierson at Marianne.Pierson@va.gov before 5 p.m. on Wednesday, March 12th, and she will send you an email invitation with a Microsoft Teams link.

 Once you have a Microsoft Teams invitation, please see the instructions for joining below at the time of the call: